Nancy DeMoss Wolgemuth: Life

 Nancy Leigh DeMoss Wolgemuth was born September 3, 1958 to Arthur S. and Nancy S. DeMoss.
 She was raised in Philadelphia, Pennsylvania in a family committed to world evangelism.
 At a young age, she became a Christian.

 With an interest in music, she graduated from the University of Southern California with a degree in piano performance.
 Since 1980 she has served on the staff of Life Action Ministries, Niles, Michigan, and for years was Director of Women's Ministries and editor of Spirit of Revival magazine.

 Elisabeth Elliot was instrumental in her life as a friend and mentor.
 Following in her footsteps, she started Revive Our Hearts in 2001, carrying over from Elisabeth Elliot's program, Gateway to Joy.

 On November 14, 2015, Nancy married Robert Wolgemuth, author and former chairman of the Evangelical Christian Publishers Association.
-A widower, Dr. Wolgemuth has two grown daughters, five grandchildren and two great-grandchildren.
-The couple live in southwest Michigan.
+A widower, Dr. Wolgemuth had two grown daughters, five grandchildren and two great-grandchildren.
+The couple lived in southwest Michigan.
+He died at the age of 77 on January 10, 2026.